 (802) 443-2200 between 8:30 a.m. and 5:00 p.m.
 (EST)

-- Students will have a BreadNet username and password (which are different from their Middlebury ID and PIN (see Middlebury ID).
+- Students’ BreadWeb login will be the email address they use to access their application/enrollment portals and the password they are prompted to set (which are different from their Middlebury ID and PIN (see Middlebury ID).

 Course Hub is Middlebury’s gateway to course content for students and faculty.
 It is integrated with the Canvas learning management system.
 Information pertinent to Bread Loaf courses such as course syllabi, web sites, course blogs, electronic reserves, Google docs, or streaming audio/video may be posted on the Course Hub. .